VADNgrup/JLPT-listening-practice-video-generation/README.md

 ## Acknoledgement
 - Thank Staff of Castudy.vn to allow me use their data.
-- Thank Goutam sensei to
+- Thank 間所　洋和 sensei for the helpful content throughout the course